Cloppenburg Museum Village

 The Cloppenburg Museum Village and Lower Saxon Open-Air Museum (Museumsdorf Cloppenburg – Niedersächsisches Freilichtmuseum) located in the Lower Saxon county town of Cloppenburg is the oldest museum village in Germany.
 The museum is a research and educational establishment specializing in cultural and rural history.

 The Lower Saxon Open-Air Museum is a non-profit organisation.
 Although the museum does not set out to compete for visitors, in 2009 the Cloppenburg Museum Village had more visitors than any other museum in Lower Saxony (250,000).
 In 2004, the museum was visited by more than 60,000 students as a part of their school curriculum.

 History

 The Museum Village was laid out in 1934 by the Cloppenburg senior schoolmaster, Heinrich Ottenjann, and was ceremonially opened on Ascension Day in 1936.
 On 13 April 1945, six houses in the museum village were destroyed by artillery fire, including the Quatmannshof farm.
 By 1962, this farm had been rebuilt in a way that was faithful in detail to the original.
 The second museum director after Heinrich Ottenjann was his son, Helmut Ottenjann (1961–1996).
-Since 1996, Uwe Meiners has been the director of the open-air museum.
+From 1996 to 2018, Uwe Meiners has been the director of the open-air museum; since 2022, Torsten W. Müller has been its director.